Ginger Plant: Adding Spice To Your Garden

-Ginger has numerous health benefits and has been used as a medicinal herb since the 16th century.
+Ginger plants have numerous health benefits and have been used as medicinal herbs since the 16th century.
 The plant offers quick relief from indigestion, nausea, and can ease common cold and flu symptoms.
 Truly, ginger is an all-purpose, versatile herb that deserves a place in your garden.

 - Safer Brand Insecticidal Soap With Pyrethrin

 Quick Care Guide

 |Common Name(s)||Common ginger, cooking ginger, ginger plants|

 |Pests||Chinese rose beetle, root knot nematodes, aphids, scale insects, mealybugs, thrips, red spider mites, cutworms, armyworms, caterpillars, fungus gnats|

 Ginger is a spicy and pungent tropical plant that goes by the ginger botanical name “Zingiber officinale.”
 Ginger plants are also known as common ginger and cooking ginger.